Pikmin 4 coming soon with custom characters, 'pupmin' companion - and free demo

 Is there a demo?

-A playable demo of Pikmin 4 will be made available for free ahead of the game's July release date, and will provide players with an opportunity to explore the game's new planet firsthand.
-Players will have the chance to experience the delightful addition of Oatchi, and will get a tantalising taste of what awaits in the full game.
+A playable demo of Pikmin 4 is available for free ahead of the game's July release date, and provides players with an opportunity to explore the game's new planet firsthand.
+Players have the chance to experience the delightful addition of Oatchi and get a tantalising taste of what awaits in the full game.

-The demo will be made available on Wednesday 28 June.
-It will be available to download for free through the Nintendo Switch eShop.
-It is predicted that the demo will go live around 3pm UK time.
+The demo is available to download for free through the Nintendo Switch eShop now.

 Where is the best place to pre-order Pikmin 4?